Wambita/math-skills-2.0-/README.md

 ## Features
+- **Generate data**: The program generates data to be used in the calculations and the data changes every time the program is run
 - **Reads data from a file**: The program reads numbers from a file where each line contains one numerical data point.
 - **Calculates Statistical Measures**:
   - **Average**: Computes the mean of the dataset.